jillo-abdullahi/vite-portfolio/README.md

 ## 📝 Features

-- Responsive design
+- Responsive design.
-- Modern UI with smooth animations
+- Modern UI with smooth animations.
-- Project showcase with device mockups
+- Project showcase.
-- Skills visualization
+- Skills visualization.
-- Contact form integration
-- Resume download
+- Resume download.

 ## 🌐 Live Demo

 Visit the live portfolio at [jillowoche.dev](https://jillowoche.dev)

+## 📄 Open Source

+This portfolio is **open source** and available for anyone to use!
+Feel free to:

+- Fork this repository
+- Customize it with your own content
+- Use it as inspiration for your own portfolio
+- Modify the design to match your style

+No attribution required, but always appreciated! 🙏

 ---